Minatogawa stable: History

 Until 2021 it was located in Taitō nearby the Sensō-ji temple, and operated out of the same building as the old Takasago stable, before it merged with the Wakamatsu stable.
-In February 2021 the stable moved to new premises in Maeno-chō, Itabashi ward.
-The old premises are set to be used by Tatsunami stable, with Chiganoura-oyakata continued to live until his consultancy period ended in November 2021 and he left the Sumo Association.
+In February 2021 the stable moved to new premises in Maeno-chō, Itabashi ward, with the old premises taken over by Tatsunami stable.

-It was home to the only Hungarian in professional sumo, Masutōō, who was on the podium at the 2004 Junior Sumo World Championships alongside Tochinoshin, Gōeidō and Kaisei but did not progress beyond the makushita division in professional sumo.
+It was home to the only Hungarian in professional sumo, Masutōō, who was on the podium at the 2004 Junior Sumo World Championships alongside Tochinoshin, Gōeidō and Kaisei but did not progress beyond the division in professional sumo.

+In November 2025 the Sumo Association approved the transfer of Tokiwayama stable to the former Takakeishō ahead of Takamisugi's 65th birthday, which is the mandatory retirement age in professional sumo.
+On 26 January 2026, the stable name changed to Minatogawa stable.
+Most of Tokiwayama stable's support personnel were set to transfer to other stables.